MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-system-requirements.md

 |AMD|Check the support matrix [on this page](https://en.wikipedia.org/wiki/Unified_Video_Decoder#UVD_6)|
 |Intel|Skylake and newer CPUs|

 Even though the correct H265 codec might be installed, security properties on the codec DLLs may cause codec initialization failures.
-The [troubleshooting](holographic-remoting-troubleshooting.md) section describes steps how to solve this problem.
+The [troubleshooting](holographic-remoting-troubleshooting.md) section describes steps on how to solve this problem.

 > [!Important]
 > Windows update doesn't always deliver the very latest GPU drivers.
 Check your GPU manufacturer's website for latest drivers: